 A dog can also acquire these worms by ingesting a host, such as a bird, carrying the tapeworm eggs.
 When excreted, the worm usually split into tiny rice grain-like segments.

 They are the smallest dog worms.
 They primarily reside in the small intestines and feed on blood.
 For this reason, a dog with hookworms can develop life-threatening anemia.
 They affect dogs of all ages but are fatal to puppies.
 Hookworms pass from one dog to another through feces.

 These worms live in the dog’s cecum and colon.
 Vets consider whipworms the most harmful dog worms because they are more geographically distinct and can severely damage these animals’ organs.
 They can also move into the small intestines if they stay for an extended period without treatment.

 As the name suggests, heartworms reside in the dog’s heart and pulmonary arteries.
 They travel through the body for approximately six months and finally rest in the circulatory system.

 They can be fatal if not diagnosed and treated before reaching the advanced stages of infestation.
 Heartworms’ primary mode of transmission is the bite of an infected mosquito.

 Also referred to as dermatophytosis, ringworm is a fungal skin disease that causes lesions and sores on the dog’s epidermal layer.
-The interesting aspect about ringworm is that it is caused by an infection of the dead skin and hair layers.
+The interesting aspect of ringworm is that it is caused by an infection of the dead skin and hair layers.
 This condition is quite painful.

 Signs and symptoms